 Time to Send Out 1099s: What to Know

-The 1099 can be mysterious.
-Business owners guess at its rules and requirements.
-Tracking changes to the procedures (some as recent as last February) can be so exasperating, some entrepreneurs just give up and file nothing at all.
-This can be dangerous as penalties can add up quickly.
-But the 1099 doesn't need to be complicated.
-To help simplify things, here are the basics.
+The 1099 tax form can seem mysterious.
+Business owners guess at its rules and requirements, and tracking changes to the procedures can be so exasperating that some entrepreneurs just give up and file nothing at all.
+(This can be dangerous financially, as penalties can add up quickly.)

-To whom are you required to send a Form 1099?
+To whom are you required to send a 1099?

 What are the penalities?